npm/npm/doc/files/package.json.md

 ## config

-A "config" hash can be used to set configuration parameters used in package scripts that persist across upgrades.
+A "config" object can be used to set configuration parameters used in package scripts that persist across upgrades.
 For instance, if a package had the following: